 |Melissa Cardon, Distinguished Professor, Department of Management and Management Science, Lubin School of Business||Imran Chowdhury, Assistant Professor, Department of Management and Management Science, Lubin School of Business||Casey Frid, Assistant Professor, Department of Management and Management Science, Lubin School of Business|

-On Tuesday December 15th 2015 from 12:30 p.m. to 3:30 p.m., Pace University Students taking the new Entrepreneurial Implementation course will formally present their business ventures to an external panel of seasoned entrepreneurs, industry experts and professional investors.
-Students were required to actually launch some aspect of a new business over the course of the Fall 2015 semester and will pitch their concepts and present an implementation plan and market validation report.
+On Tuesday December 19th 2017 from 12:15 p.m. to 3:15 p.m., Pace University Students taking the Entrepreneurial Implementation course will formally present their business ventures to a panel.
+Students were required to actually launch some aspect of a new business over the course of the Fall 2017 semester and will pitch their concepts and present an implementation plan and market validation report.